deloitterohit/DevSecops1/README.md

-# Simple Feed Reader
+# ASPVulnerableLab

-This is a sample application used for [Azure guidance](https://docs.microsoft.com/aspnet/core/azure/?view=aspnetcore-2.1) tutorials.

-This app retrieves an RSS feed and displays the results as a list.

-Added this line
+This is a "Vulnerable" Web Application developed by Cyber Security and Privacy Foundation(www.cysecurity.org).
+This app is intended for the ASP.net Programmers and other people who wish to learn about Web application vulnerabilities and write secure code.